 You must have been in need of care and support for at least six months at the time you apply.
 Application forms are not straightforward but a number of Charities are able to help you complete your application.

 Attendance Allowance is based on the care you need, not the level of care you’re currently receiving.
 So even if you don’t receive support from a carer at the moment, you might still be entitled to this benefit.

 If you are terminally ill you can claim Attendance Allowance immediately and not have to wait six months.

 You’ll get a lower rate if you need help in the day or night and a higher rate if you need help both day and night.
 It’s paid at 2 different rates and how much you get depends on the level of care that you need because of your disability.

-So you could get £59.70 or £89.15 tax free per week to help with personal support.
+So you could get £59.70 or £89.15 tax free per week (for the 2020/21 tax year) to help with personal support.
 Don’t miss out on this tax free, non means tested benefit.
 Ask about this benefit at your next review or if your need is more urgent please contact our office.

 David Summers | APFS

 Prev ArticleBack to News PageNext Article